veraison/go-cose/README.md

 Untagged COSE_Sign1 messages can be signed and verified as above, using `cose.UntaggedSign1Message` instead of `cose.Sign1Message`.

+#### Signing and Verification of digested payloads

+When `cose.NewSigner` is used with PS{256,384,512} or ES{256,384,512}, the returned signer can be casted to the `cose.DigestSigner` interface, whose `SignDigest` method signs an already digested message.

+When `cose.NewVerifier` is used with PS{256,384,512} or ES{256,384,512}, the returned verifier can be casted to the `cose.DigestVerifier` interface, whose `VerifyDigest` method verifies an already digested message.

 ### About hashing

 `go-cose` does not import any hash package by its own to avoid linking unnecessary algorithms to the final binary.